kushagraSh02/Cats-Dogs-Classifier-TransferLearning/README.md

 The dataset was taken from googleapi, named 'cats and dogs filtered'.
 The dataset contains images of cats and dogs divided into training and validation data.

+The model achieves a validation accuracy of 96%+.

 Dataset URL: https://storage.googleapis.com/tensorflow-1-public/course2/cats_and_dogs_filtered.zip

 Pretrained Inception Model weights file URL: https://github.com/kohpangwei/influence-release/tree/master/inception